ShreyaSrivastav00/ShreyaSrivastav00.github.io/index.md

-## Welcome to Page Which Contains My Work Samples:
+## Data Alchemy: Welcome to My Portfolio:

-- I love Data!
-And this is my journey into trying to become a Data Scientist which can help business strategize better.
-- Contributor at AnalyticsVidhya (Medium).
+- With two years of experience as a data scientist, I am passionate about leveraging data to drive business strategy and innovation.
+Here, you'll find a collection of my work, showcasing my skills and contributions in the field.
+I am also a contributor to Analytics Vidhya on Medium, where I share my insights and knowledge.

 ### Personal Projects-